JotaRandom/hfsutils/test/README.md

 ## Contributing

 When adding new tests:
-1. Add test data generation to `generate_test_data.sh`
+1. Add test data generation to `generate_test_data.sh` if needed
-2. Implement test function in `run_tests.sh`
+2. Implement test function in `run_tests.sh` for main suite integration
 3. Update appropriate test category in the case statement
+4. For feature-specific tests, create separate `test_feature_name.sh` files
-4. Document any new test patterns in this README
+5. Document any new test patterns in this README

 ## Requirements